Home » Cuban Sofrito Recipe

 A good Cuban Sofrito Recipe is really the secret to elevating almost any Cuban recipe you are going to make.
 So while don’t want to put any pressure on your cuban sofrito, it is kind of a big deal.

+Having a delicious sofrito, is the first step to making something amazing.
 The good news is that making a good Cuban Sofrito is not difficult, and with just a few tweaks you can probably take your sofrito game to the next level.

 cuban sofrito recipe ingredients